["learn"]

 A winglet is that vertical fin on the tip of an aircraft wing that reduces drag.
 While we don’t know who created this classic drink, one thing is for sure: this Paper Plane variation is certainly no drag!

-You might also like: 18 Grenadine Cocktails to Try in 2024
+You might also like: Must-Try Grenadine Cocktails

 6. The Cutter